 Catholic Charities and the Future

-After the senior center was moved from the building into it's new location, several different groups called the space home.
+After the senior center was moved from the building into a new location, several different groups called the space home.
 Most recently, the gymnasium was utilized by the Jefferson City Parks and Recreation Department, while the chapel was utilized for theatre shows by Capital City Productions.

 In February of 2019 the Jefferson City Housing Authority, which now owned the building, put out a request for proposals to the community for the redevelopment of the property.
 Catholic Charities, recognizing the opportunity that such a space would represent for delivering services to those in need, submitted a proposal that was ultimately accepted.
 The proposal calls for the creation of a multi-service health and social welfare center with a variety of programming options.
 A generous grant from the SSM Health St. Mary's Hospital Foundation funded Catholic Charities purchase of the building.

 Future plans call for the inclusion of a client choice food pantry, universal exam rooms for health care providers to utilize for screenings and other basic health services, classroom space for various programs, and the inclusion of Catholic Charities current services, including disaster recovery, housing and financial counseling, and immigration services.